kid-yP/kid-yP/README.md

 <br clear="both">

-<p align="left">📜 Certificate of Completion  <br>Successfully completed the Front-End Development track, including UI/UX Design and Professional Development Skills at ALX.<br><br>🧰 Certificate of Completion  <br>Completed both the Django and Flutter tracks — including a capstone and active participation in a hackathon — organized by GDSC AASTU.<br><br>🏆 Certificate of Achievement  <br>Ranked among the Top 5 projects in the hackathon organized by Google Developer Student Club (GDSC) at Addis Ababa Science and Technology University.<br><br>🤝 Certificate of Participation  <br>Recognized for active involvement in the GDSC AASTU Hackathon event.<br><br>🎉 Certificate of Participation  <br>Participated in the AASTU TECH FEST 2025 Hackathon.<br><br>🐍 Certificate of Completion  <br>Earned a Python certification from HackerRank, validating core programming skills.</p>
+<p align="left">📜 Certificate of Completion  <br>Successfully completed the Front-End Development track, including UI/UX Design and Professional Development Skills — awarded the Pro Dev Certificate for excellence in front-end engineering at <strong>ALX</strong><br><br>🧰 Certificate of Completion  <br>Completed both the Django and Flutter tracks — including a capstone and active participation in a hackathon — organized by GDSC AASTU.<br><br>🏆 Certificate of Achievement  <br>Ranked among the Top 5 projects in the hackathon organized by Google Developer Student Club (GDSC) at Addis Ababa Science and Technology University.<br><br>🤝 Certificate of Participation  <br>Recognized for active involvement in the GDSC AASTU Hackathon event.<br><br>🎉 Certificate of Participation  <br>Participated in the AASTU TECH FEST 2025 Hackathon.<br><br>🐍 Certificate of Completion  <br>Earned a Python certification from HackerRank, validating core programming skills.</p>

 ###